Find answers to all your questions before joining us at the Western & Southern Open.

 The draws are made the Friday before the tournament starts and will be published online immediately after the draw is finalized.

 Barring unforeseen circumstances, the first and second rounds will be played Sunday (men’s only), Monday, Tuesday and Wednesday.
 The round of 16 is completed on Thursday, the quarterfinals are played on Friday, the semifinals are played on Saturday and the finals are played on Sunday.
-Click here for the full tournament schedule.
+The 2024 tournament schedule will be posted here once available.

 - 100 Level Box Seats